Multi-Scale Frequency-Enhanced Deep D-bar Method for Electrical Impedance Tomography: Numerical Results

-Compared to other supervised-based learning methods, the proposed method also shows much superior performance both visually and quantitatively.
-The CNN-based learning method in \cite{hu2019image} directly approximated the mapping from measurements $\mathbf{L}_{\sigma}^{\delta}$ to corresponding ground truths $\sigma(z)$.
-But this direct-mapping-based neural network seemed to have poor generalization ability and only the negative parts could be reconstructed in the fifth column of Fig.\ref{KIT4_comp} and Fig.\ref{ACT4_comp}.
-The TSDL method in \cite{ren2019two} owns a trainable pre-reconstruction stage and a post-processing stage.
-Its first stage back-projects the measurements to the image space and then the CNN is used for improving the pre-reconstructed images.
-The ACT4 experiment in the fourth column of Fig.\ref{ACT4_comp} demonstrates the effectiveness of the method for reconstructing such organs' phantoms, but the method is prone to produce lots of unexpected artifacts in the KIT4 experiment in Fig.\ref{KIT4_comp}.
-It could be seen that our proposed method not only significantly reduces the misleading artifacts and keeps the sharp division for each isolated inclusion but also works well for both the shape reconstruction and the conductivity estimation.
+Compared to some supervised learning methods, such as the CNN-based approach in \cite{hu2019image} and the TSDL method in \cite{ren2019two}, the proposed method demonstrates superior performance in both visual quality and quantitative metrics.
+The CNN-based learning method proposed in \cite{hu2019image} directly approximates the mapping from the measurement operator $\mathbf{L}_{\sigma}^{\delta}$ to the corresponding ground truth conductivity distribution $\sigma(z)$ using a conventional CNN-based architecture for absolute imaging.
+However, this approach provides only a coarse approximation for negative-value parts as illustrated in the fifth column of Figs.~\ref{KIT4_comp} and \ref{ACT4_comp}.
+The TSDL method proposed in \cite{ren2019two} features a two-stage architecture comprising pre-reconstruction and post-processing stages.
+In the first stage, the method back-projects the measurements onto the image space with a pre-computed Jacobian matrix for one-step inversion.
+In the second stage, a CNN with residual connection will predict the final result from the pre-reconstructed images.
+The ACT4 experiment, shown in the fourth column of Fig.~\ref{ACT4_comp}, highlights the effectiveness of reconstructing organ phantoms and capturing anatomical structures.
+However, it produces unexpected artifacts when applied to the KIT4 dataset, as illustrated in Fig.~\ref{KIT4_comp}.
+In contrast, our proposed method significantly reduces misleading artifacts and preserves the sharp boundaries of inclusions.
+Furthermore, as indicated in Table.~\ref{quan_result}, it delivers superior results on the KIT4 dataset with comparable results on the ACT4 dataset.